-The Eagle’s Wings Foundation (EWF) is a CA non-profit organization created in 1999 by the Villa Group and the late Jim > McCarthy, a long-time UVC member.
-Eagle’s Wings gives back to the disadvantaged in the cities and surrounding areas of > the Villa Group resorts. > > The Baumann family donated a gently used violin that had been with the family since 1944.
-The violin is the property of > Baumann’s late husband and holds significant importance to the Baumann family.
-We want to thank Erdmute Baumann and > their family for this generous donation.
+The Eagle’s Wings Foundation (EWF) is a non-profit organization created in 1999 by the Villa Group and the late Jim McCarthy, a long-time UVC member.
+Eagle’s Wings gives back to the communities and areas surrounding the Villa Group resorts.

+The Baumann family donated a gently used violin that had been with the family since 1944.
+The violin is the property of Baumann’s late husband and holds significant importance to the Baumann family.
+We want to thank Erdmute Baumann and their family for this generous donation.

 In this excerpt below, Erdmute Baumann explains what the donation means to their family and further illustrates the history of the donated violin.

 In 1944, my late husband, a Dutch national, was forcibly taken by the Germans to Dusseldorf, West Germany, and was assigned to a wrecking group, which removed rubble after air raids.
 At one of such occasions my late husband happened to stumble upon this violin, perfectly intact inside its case.
 This took place at a house where everyone had perished.
 My husband asked and was granted permission to keep the violin.

 He taught himself to play the violin when returning to his native Holland and brought it with him when immigrating to the United States in 1952.
 We were married in 1955 and sometimes played duets as I can play the piano.